Mushroom growing kits

-As can be seen, there are lots of stages in growing mushrooms, which can be tricky for a novice, which is why it's a good idea to start growing mushrooms at home with a Grow Your Own Mushrooms kit.
-The mushroom growing kits can be purchased according to the type of mushrooms you wish to grow and contain everything you need to successfully grow your own mushrooms.
+The best and easiest way for beginners to start growing their own mushrooms is to buy a Grow Your Own Mushrooms kit.
+Mushroom growing kits can be purchased according to the type of mushrooms you wish to grow and contain everything you need to successfully grow your own mushrooms.

 Oyster mushrooms grow on straw and so a kit for this variety would include a breathable bag of straw, mushroom spawn and a bag tie.
 Button mushrooms like to grow in a tray of composted manure and this would be the substrate included in your kit.
 Shiitake mushrooms grow on wood and are supplied in a specially created growing block (or log) which contains all the nutrients required for a successful shiitake harvest.
 Full instructions are usually included in the kits.